 It’s always best to check up on your local and state codes regarding pest control, and (if you are a landlord), have a record of inspection prior to new tenants moving in, as well as information in the lease regarding any pest control laws and when the responsibility falls on a tenant or landlord.

-In the event of a multi-family tenement, such as an apartment building or hotel, it’s important to confirm whether other tenants are having bed bug issues, as this can have a major effect on whether or not the landlord is responsible.
+In the event of a multi-family tenement, such as an apartment building or hotel, it’s important to confirm whether other tenants are seeing any signs of bed bug infestation, as this can have a major effect on whether or not the landlord is responsible.

 #9 – Do Only Female Bed Bugs Bite?